pwelty/pocket-poll/README.md

-# pocket-pool
+# pocket-poll
-Some vague attempt at some Pocket microservices
+Some vague attempt at some a Pocket package